buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 Magic Lists help describe spells; they don' \*\*t have their own rules, although some rules may refer to these lists.

 - *Abjuration* concerns spells of a protective nature, although it also contains some for aggressive use.
 These spells create magical barriers, negate harmful effects, or banish creatures to other planes of existence.
-- *Water* are spells that act on the water and cold element and to a minimal extent also on healing.
+- *Water* is a Magic List that contains spells that act on the water and cold element and to a minimal extent also on healing.
 - *Air* concerns spells that manipulate and use air and also electricity.
 - *Enchantment* concerns spells that act on the minds of others, influencing or controlling their behavior.
 These spells can make enemies consider the caster a friend or even control another creature like a puppet.
 - *Animals and Plants* these are spells that act on animals and plants, natural or magical.